Skip to main content

 Notes:

-• The process parameter can be set either to batch (default) or realtime.
-With realtime, the letter is processed instantly, not asynchronously, by the AI, which can cause the request to take a bit longer.
+• The process parameter can either be batch (default) or realtime.
+With realtime the letter is processed immediately and not asynchronously by the AI, which can prolong the request slightly.

-• Attachments can be uploaded either as Base64-encoded files via the base64 parameter or provided through a URL using the url parameter.
+• Attachments can either be uploaded as base64-encoded files via the base64 parameter or provided via a URL with the url parameter.

-• All ticket attributes defined in the API specification can also be included.
-This is helpful for transmitting metadata such as a contract ID, tags, or a creation date.
+• All ticket attributes defined in the API specification can also be specified.
+This is useful for transmitting metadata such as a contract ID, tags, or a creation date.

 Enneo supports the automatic conversion of attachments in the following formats: